 Manager, Web Communications

 In 2012, Dollar General renewed its commitment to school libraries by increasing grant amounts and introducing two $50,000 catastrophic disaster relief grants.
-To qualify for a catastrophic award, eligible schools must have suffered a 90 percent or greater loss to the school library program due to a natural disaster, fire or an act recognized by the federal government as terrorism.
+To qualify for a catastrophic award, eligible schools suffered a 90 percent or greater loss to the school library program due to a natural disaster, fire or an act recognized by the federal government as terrorism.
 Applications are accepted on an ongoing basis and can be accessed online at www.ala.org/aasl/disasterrelief.

 Since 2006, the Beyond Words grant program has provided relief to public school libraries nationwide that have suffered materials losses because of a major disaster ranging from hurricanes, tornados, flood, earthquakes, fires or an act of terrorism.
-To date, more than $1.3 million in grants have been awarded to over 140 schools across the country.
+To date, more than 1.5 million dollars in grants have been awarded to over 150 schools across the country.
 Funds replaced or supplemented books, media and/or library equipment within the school library or offset costs incurred by those schools opening their doors to significant numbers of new students displaced by the disaster.

 The American Association of School Librarians, www.aasl.org, a division of the American Library Association (ALA), promotes the improvement and extension of library services in elementary and secondary schools as a means of strengthening the total education program.
 Its mission is to advocate excellence, facilitate change and develop leaders in the school library field.